Toronto Rock 'n' Roll Revival 1969, Volume IV: Alternate releases

 Since the first release in 1982 this Toronto festival show has been released many times from many different labels with many different cover artworks and track listings.
 Noteworthy is that the track listing differs very often.
 Most editions have eight tracks as the original release.
 Some editions have seven tracks.
 These ones merged the "Group Instrumental" and "I've Written Home to Mother".
 A few releases since 2000 consist of nine tracks.
 These releases added a medley of four songs: "Ain't That Just Like a Woman", "Goin' to the River", "Nobody Likes Me (Live)" and "Science Fiction (Live)".
 But this medley doesn't include any new material.
 It just contains parts of these four songs you can already find on this release, which were simply put together.
-Worth mentioning is, that there is only one release except the completely correct Nobody Likes Us since 1982, which omitted the two Ronnie Hawkins songs: A 1985 cassette release via Golden Circle named Science Fiction.
+Worth mentioning is, that there is only one release except the completely correct Nobody Likes Us since 1982, which omitted the two Ronnie Hawkins songs: A 1982/1985 cassette release via Golden Circle named Science Fiction.
+The 1982 version and the 1985 version (both on Golden Circle) have different cover photos.

 Another interesting detail is, that some releases mention strange songwriters for all the Alice Cooper compositions (not the Ronnie Hawkins ones).
 Probably this happened because of all the wrong song titles.